shopware/admin-api-reference/docs/guides/Quick Start/09-themes.md

 One can fetch the available themes by posting `/api/search/themes` endpoint.

-To undestand the entire structure of a theme then fetch `/api/_action/theme/fc485aa38de24fa8be890acf50aa9ddc/structured-fields`
+To understand the entire structure of a theme then fetch `/api/_action/theme/fc485aa38de24fa8be890acf50aa9ddc/structured-fields`

 ## Update schema